Eleven Cities Cycling Tour

-The Eleven Cities Cycling Tour (Fietselfstedentocht, West Frisian: Alvestêdetocht op de fyts) was originally a bicycle race in Friesland, Netherlands, but now, due to the number of participants, has become a bicycle tour.
+The Eleven Cities Cycling Tour (Fietselfstedentocht, West Frisian: Alvestêdetocht op de fyts) was originally a bicycle race in Friesland, Netherlands.
+In recent years, due to the number of participants, it has become a bicycle tour.
 It is the cycling counterpart of the Elfstedentocht ice-skating tour which is held irregularly on frozen waterways in the same region.
+The event attracts annually more than 15,000 participants and is considered one of the best cycle tours in the Netherlands.

 History

 Due to the popularity of the Eleven Cities Skating tour, a similar tour was hosted for cyclists in the beginning of the 20th century.
 In 1912 the first cycling tour was organised.
 It started out as a competition, and was organised when the skating counterpart wasn't organised due to the weather.
 Since 1947, the tour has been organised annually on Whit Monday, a Dutch Bank holiday.
 Although the tour started out as a race, from 1958 it was hosted as a tour in order to prevent serious injuries.
 Due to popular interest by non-professional cyclist, and the sometimes less-ideal conditions of the road, it was considered to be too dangerous to race.
 To prevent enthusiasts from racing anyway, participants are to keep in mind a maximum average speed of 25 km/h between check points.